sjoerdvankreel/firefly-synth-2/static/Manual.md

 #### Waveshaper
 All waveshapers have these common parameters:
-* Bias: offsets the input signal amplitude.
+* Bias: offsets the input signal level.
 * Drive: multiplies the input signal after bias.
 * Dry/wet mix: controls the input/output signal ratio.